The Evening News (London newspaper): Demise and reappearance

-Although it had been the biggest evening paper in London over several decades, by the 1970s the Evening News was struggling with financial problems and falling sales, for television was eating away its market share.
+Although it had been the biggest evening paper in London over several decades, by the 1970s the Evening News was struggling with financial problems and falling sales, with television eating away its advertising market share.
 It switched from broadsheet to tabloid in September 1974, and stopped printing on Saturdays in June 1979.
 In October 1980, Associated Newspapers announced that the newspaper would be closed at the end of the month.
 The last issue was on 31 October 1980.
 The paper was merged with its long-time rival the Evening Standard.
 For some time the resulting paper was called the New Standard.
 The name Evening News continued to feature on the titlepiece of the Evening Standard until the relaunch of the Evening News in the late 1980s.

 The Evening News reappeared for a few months in 1987 when it was launched by the Evening Standard's owner Associated Newspapers in order to counter Robert Maxwell's London Daily News; this sparked a price war, by the end of which the Evening News was being sold at 5p, while copies of the London Daily News were 10p.
 The revived newspaper was edited by Lori Miles, one of the first female editors in Fleet Street.
 Following the collapse of the London Daily News in July, the Evening News continued for a further three months as a separate brand from the Evening Standard, catering for a more "female and South London" readership before being re-absorbed into its sister publication and former rival on 30 October 1987.